Original HTML

 Now that your templates are setup, you’ll need to migrate the <main>

-element content from each page into a markdown file.
-Don’t worry, you can write HTML in markdown, so it can be a direct copy-paste.
+element content from each page into an HTML file.
 Let’s say your current site has a homepage and a few regular pages.
-You can generate these markdown files by running:
+You can generate these files by running:

 is your homepage content.
 The other pages will be regular page content.